 Mouma Das was born on 24th February 1984 in West Bengal.
 She began playing table tennis on an undeniable premise from the year 1993.
 As of now, Mouma Das is the No. 2 player in India.
 Mouma Das is preparing herself for the training of Shri Jayanta Kumar Pushilal.
 A senior-level table tennis player, she had made a stamp for herself in the junior levels as well.
-One of the best accomplishments of Mouma was the bronze award she packed away in the 2001 Commonwealth Games, held in New Delhi.
+One of the best accomplishments of Mouma was the bronze award she packed away in the 2001 Commonwealth Games.

-Mouma Das also participated in the Women’s Doubles National Championship two times and furthermore took an interest in the National Senior Championship of 1999.
+Mouma Das also participated in the Women’s Doubles National Championship two times.
+She furthermore took an interest in the National Senior Championship of 1999.
 She also took part in the Senior Asian Championship.
 Mouma Das became National champion three times in the sub-junior level, National champion in 2001 and National champion in Cadet.

-The aforesaid players have been a pride for India and have served the country with their extreme ability as well as always tried to present a proud moment for the nation.
+The aforesaid players have been a pride for India and have served the country with their extreme ability.
+They have always tried to present a proud moment for the nation.
 With this article, it will be really effective to recall the names of some forgotten national table-tennis players.